drewkotarski/Bubble-Trouble-2/MICHAEL_DANINO.md

     ))
 ```

-the obj-list and posn-list are both created with folds over the posn-bubble-list + the other positions in order to create a single list of positions, and the draw-bubble-list + the other images to be drawn to the screen.
+The obj-list and posn-list are both created with folds over the posn-bubble-list + the other positions in order to create a single list of positions, and the draw-bubble-list + the other images to be drawn to the screen.
 The posn-bubble-list, and draw-bubble-list are folds over the bubble-list to create a list of positions and bubble images respectively.

 ```racket
 (define (obj-list)